-Identity Theft Protection and Victim Assistance
+Identity Theft Victim Assistance

+Safeguarding your information is a top priority for the Department of Revenue.
+The department uses a variety of tools to protect taxpayers and prevent others from trying to file false tax returns with personal information stolen from identity theft victims.
 Identity theft occurs when someone uses your name, Social Security number and/or other identifying personal information without your permission, to commit fraud or other crimes.

 Warning Signs of Identity Theft